 Your existing creditors can still access your information, as can any debt collectors they hire.
 Additionally, government agencies can still get the information if they’re acting on behalf of an administrative or court order, a search warrant, or a subpoena.

 When you decide to apply for any type of new credit you have the ability to either permanently lift the freeze or just lift it temporarily.
-That gives you a window to allow your potential new creditor to access your credit report, then put the protections back in place.
+That gives you a window to allow your potential new creditor access to your credit report, then put the protections back in place.

-Keep in mind that some entities other than creditors also check your credit report.
+Keep in mind that some entities other than creditors also check your credit reports.
 Employers, landlords, and even insurance companies oftentimes use your credit history as part of the application process.
 If they’re just using information from one credit bureau, you can save some time and money by finding out which one and only lifting the freeze from that specific bureau.

-A credit freeze can be an effective long-term tool to help keep your identity protected.
+A credit report freeze can be an effective long-term tool to help keep your identity protected.
 If you’re planning on making a major purchase that requires financing in the near future, you may want to lift the freeze while you’re rate shopping to make sure the creditor’s approval decision is made on comprehensive information.
 Remember that it takes a few days for the lift to go into effect after you request it, so plan ahead.

-While a credit freeze is helpful in many situations, it does come with some limitations.
+While a credit report security freeze is helpful in many situations, it does come with some limitations.
 It does not get you out of prescreened credit offers.
 In order to accomplish that, you’ll have to either call (888) 5OPTOUT or visit OptOutPrescreen.com.

 An initial fraud alert protects you from unverified credit access for 90 days or more.
 It’s a good resource if your wallet or other personal information has been stolen.